A nice little walk along a stretch of the River Lyvennet below the village of King’s Meaburn, a few miles outside the Yorkshire Dales National Park.

 Eventually we came to a white cottage in a beautiful spot below the hidden scar and next to an old ford and a footbridge.
 Continuing south alongside the river the footpath wasn’t always clear in places and, after passing the bridge leading to the old King’s Meaburn Mill, we came across one section where for a few feet the path seems to disappear into the river itself.

 Finally, after passing a newer plantation we did a sharp left turn to climb away from the river.
 After passing a modest field brow King’s Meaburn came back into view backed by a superb prospect of Cross Fell and the Dun Fells.
 The walk ended on a slightly sour note due to an electric shock from a cord that had been placed right across the right of way.
-The following gate was also virtually blocked, presumably the farmer does not like a path running through his yard.
+The following gate was also virtually blocked, presumably the farmer does not like a path running through his yard (update 05/11/20 – this was my thoughts at the time but see Hugh’s comments below).

 There is no doubt that this is a nice little walk though Hannon definitely over eggs it and I’m glad I’d not travelled all that way just to do it.
 On the other hand if I’m ever in the area again with a spare couple of hours I’d do it again.